Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Max(steps in front): It's only practice

-  Kyshumu(who is watching): Only only?
+  Kyshumu: Only only?
 You think that's what is going to be going through the heads of our opponents in the next Match.
 He is giving his all.
 Trying to improve

   Minia/airiona says something in anger in reference to Cyvolters/Eclipse/Cytek being built on cooperation